This Rural Political Strategist Says Democrats Need to Learn from Winners

 Joel Bleifuss

-Joel Bleifuss is Barn Raiser Editor & Publisher and Board President of Barn Raising Media Inc. He is a descendent of German and Scottish farmers who immigrated to the Upper Midwest in the 19th Century to become farmers in Wisconsin, Minnesota and the Dakotas.
-His grandmother was born in the Scottish Highlands to parents listed in the Census of Great Britain, 1881 as “farm servants” on land owned by the Duke of Fife.
-Joel himself was born and raised in Fulton, Mo., a small town on the edge of the Ozark Highlands.
-He got his start in journalism in 1983 as a feature writer and Saturday reporter/photographer for his hometown daily, the Fulton Sun.
+Joel Bleifuss is Barn Raiser Editor & Publisher and Board President of Barn Raising Media Inc. He is a descendent of German and Scottish farmers who immigrated to Wisconsin and South Dakota in the 19th Century.
+Bleifuss was born and raised in Fulton, Mo., a town on the edge of the Ozarks.
+He graduated from the University of Missouri in 1978 and got his start in journalism in 1983 at his hometown daily, the Fulton Sun.
 Bleifuss joined the staff of In These Times magazine in October 1986, stepping down as Editor & Publisher in April 2022, to join his fellow barn raisers in getting Barn Raiser off the ground.

 Have thoughts or reactions to this or any other piece that you’d like to share?
 Send us a note with the Letter to the Editor form.